zacharlie/effective-dollop/sql/gbif_simple_sql.md

 # GBIF Simple

-This script details the SQL and steps taken to ingest the [Global Biodiversity Information Facility](https://en.wikipedia.org/wiki/Global_Biodiversity_Information_Facility) occurance data from a csv into a database and convert the occurances into point features within a postgis db.
+This script details the SQL and steps taken to ingest the [Global Biodiversity Information Facility](https://en.wikipedia.org/wiki/Global_Biodiversity_Information_Facility) occurence data from a csv into a database and convert the occurences into point features within a postgis db.

 Data used from `https://www.gbif.org/`.
 It's main value is basically the field map for the columns which is design for the *simple* csv format (i.e. no media, and not the raw darwin core data).